-Type rubouts to delete typing errors in text or command entries.
-The number of rubouts executed must equal the number of characters in error.
+Type rub outs to delete typing errors in text or command entries.
+The number of rub outs executed must equal the number of characters in error.
 The correction must be made prior to typing the carriage-return termination.

-DEC-7 Editor (cont.)
+DECSYS-7 Editor (cont.)

-Command Function S Read the next page (nominally 60 lines). nS Read the nth page. tag, G Type the line of the current page labeled "tag" (a FORTRAN statement number or a symbolic tag). nL Type line n. n1,n2L Type lines n1 through n2. nC Delete line n; replace it with all text typed up to a carriage return-rub out sequence. nl,n2C Delete lines n1 through n2; insert all text typed up to a carriage return-rub out sequence. nI Starting at line n, insert all text typed up to a carriage return-rub out sequence. nD Delete line n from program. nl,n2D Delete lines n1 through n2 from program.
-P Punch the current page on paper tape.
+Command Function S Read the next page (nominally 60 lines). nS Read the nth page. tag, G Type the line of the current page labeled "tag" (a FORTRAN statement number or a symbolic tag). nL Type line n. n1,n2L Type lines n1 through n2. nC Delete line n; replace it with all text typed up to a carriage return-rub out sequence. nl,n2C Delete lines n1 through n2; insert all text typed up a carriage return-rub out sequence. nl Starting at line n, insert all text typed up to a carriage return-rub out sequence. nD Delete line n from program. n1,n2D Delete lines n1 through n2 from program. Р Punch the current page on paper tape.
 Q Punch the entire subprogram on paper tape.
 W Type the entire page on the teleprinter.
 0 Type the entire subprogram on the teleprinter.
-R Punch the relocatable binary language format for the subprogram. В Punch in forward direction the relocatable binary language format if it was pre- pared in library format.
-No readable title is punched.
-DDT-7 symbols are punched.
-A Consider all text next typed in up to a carriage return-rub out sequence as new page to follow last page.
-X Delete the current page.
+R Punch the relocatable binary language format for the subprogram. В Punch the relocatable binary language format if it was prepared in library format.
+A Consider all text next typed in up to a carriage return-rub out sequence as new page to follow last page. х Delete the current page.
 If there is no current page, delete the first page.
 If the current page is the last page, delete it and update the program on DECSYS-7 tape.
-U Update the program on DECSYS-7 tape. / May be used in place of "n" to represent the last line on a page. • May be used in place of "n" to represent the current line; that is, the line just inserted, changed or inserted, or the line following the one just deleted. : Preceded by / or ., causes the current line value for / or . to be typed out.
+U Update the program on DECSYS-7 tape. / May be used in place of "n" to represent the last line on a page. • May be used in place of "n" to represent the current line; that is, the line just inserted, changed or inserted, or the line following the one just deleted. : Preceded by $/$ or ., causes the current line value for $/$ or . to be typed out.
 LINE FEED Types out the next line.